 Board Member

-She holds a BA from the University of Colorado, Boulder, and an MH from the University of Colorado, Denver, with a focus in Contemporary Art History and Music.
+She holds a B.A. from the University of Colorado, Boulder, and an M.H. from the University of Colorado, Denver, with a focus on Contemporary Art History and Music.
 In 2017 Martorano was awarded a Livingston Fellowship from the Bonfils-Stanton Foundation for promising nonprofit leaders who hold significant leadership roles in Colorado’s nonprofit sector.
 She also sits on the advisory committee for the Visiting Artist, Scholar & Design program at Rocky Mountain College of Art + Design, is the Board Treasurer for the Global Women’s Empowerment Fund, and serves on the board of trustees for the Harmony Hammond Trust.